-- 6% in Northern Virginia and Hampton Roads regions
+- 6% in Northern Virginia, Central Virginia and Hampton Roads regions

 - 5.3% anywhere else in Virginia

-- 2.5% on eligible food items (generally staple foods and cold foods packaged for home consumption, such as from a grocery store.
-Does not include hot, prepared food meant to be eaten immediately, such as food from a restaurant.
-More information on eligible food items)
+- 2.5% on certain food items (generally staple foods and cold foods packaged for home consumption, such as from a grocery store).

 How to file and pay consumer's use tax: